junxit/us-congress-bills-117/bill.md

     - **(B)** in paragraph (1) (as so designated by subparagraph (A) of this paragraph), by striking the period at the end and inserting “; and”; and
     - **(C)** by adding at the end the following:
-      > - **(2)** the Director shall incorporate the findings and recommendations of the report of the Fusion Energy Sciences Advisory Committee entitled “Powering the Future: Fusion and Plasmas” and the report of the National Academies entitled “Bringing Fusion to the U.S. Grid” into the planning process of the Department, including the development of future budget requests to Congress.
+      > - **(2)** the Director shall incorporate the findings and recommendations of the report of the Fusion Energy Sciences Advisory Committee entitled “Powering the Future: Fusion and Plasmas” and the report of the National Academies of Science, Engineering, and Medicine entitled “Bringing Fusion to the U.S. Grid” into the planning process of the Department, including the development of future budget requests to Congress.

   - **(7)** by redesignating subsection (o) as subsection (r);
   - **(8)** by inserting after subsection (n) the following:
-    > - **(o)** *High-performance computation collaborative research program*
+    > - **(o)** *High-Performance computation collaborative research program*
     >   - **(1)** *In general* The Secretary shall carry out a program to conduct and support collaborative research, development, and demonstration of fusion energy technologies, through high-performance computation modeling and simulation techniques, in order to—
     >     - **(A)** support fundamental research in plasmas and matter at very high temperatures and densities;
     >     - **(B)** inform the development of a broad range of fusion energy systems; and